Lethem, Guyana: Environment and economy

-The Guyanese and Brazilian governments opened a bridge in 2009 over the Takatu river just north of Lethem.
+The Guyanese and Brazilian governments opened the Takutu River Bridge in 2009 over the Takatu river just north of Lethem.
 It cost US$5 million and was paid for by Brazil.
 The bridge links northern Brazil to the roads leading to the Atlantic coastal port of Georgetown, Guyana's capital, which is about 423 kilometers (263 miles) to the north.

 Water is often drawn from hand dug wells although there is a community water supply, though it is slightly salted.
 Bottled, filtered water is common and easily available in stores, even in 5-gallon containers.

 The area's other economic activities are plant and mineral extraction, and tourism.
 There is a rodeo event during Easter weekend, beginning on Saturday evening, at the Triple R Ranch, with many activities, including bull riding, "wild cow milking", greased pig competition, horse racing, horse rodeo (both bareback and with saddle) for men or women, and for cowgirls, "barrel" horse races.
 Ample fresh food is generally available, such as chicken- or pork-on-a-stick, sun-back beef, hot dogs.
 There are also games, contests and entertainment, including a rope pull between vaqueros, and then vaqueras from Georgetown, competing with area Amerindians.

+Conservation International maintains a local office in Lethem through its Guyana programme, Conservation International Guyana.